green-party-dublin-central/nh-web/site/content/post/public-meeting-on-280-bed-co-living-development-at-hendrons-site.md

 Sadly there is no social housing element to this development.
 Co-living developments are exempt from Part V social housing obligations.

+**Protected Structure**

+On 22nd January 2020 Dublin City Council resolved to add Hendrons, 37-40 Dominick Street Upper to the Record of Protected Structures.
+Full details [here](https://councilmeetings.dublincity.ie/documents/s27161/38%20Addition%20to%20RPS%20of%20Hendrons%20PF%202020-01-20%20FINAL.pdf).

 **Full plans**

 Full plans for the development can be found at the <https://westernwayshd.ie/>

 **Queries**

-If you have any queries in relation to this development please don't hesitate to get in touch on [neasa.hourigan@oireachtas.ie](<mailto:neasa.hourigan@oireachtas.ie?subject=Hendrons%20development&body=Dear%20Neasa%2C%0D%0A>)
+If you have any queries in relation to this development please don't hesitate to get in touch on [neasa.hourigan@oireachtas.ie](mailto:neasa.hourigan@oireachtas.ie?subject=Hendrons%20development&body=Dear%20Neasa%2C%0D%0A)

 <br><hr/>